ArcueidShiki/SmartEntrySystem/project_proposal.md

 **(2).
 What Is the Problem?**

+- **_Individual Problems_**:

-The primary problem with the current manual temperature screening process is inefficiency and unreliability.
-During peak hours, such as the start of the workday, it's difficult for a single staff to manage the screening process efficiently.
-Adding more staff will be a waste of human resource, because the peak hour usually doesn't last long.
-Staffs often need to be trained to use scanners, which could lead to human errors in reading values.
+  a.  <u>Inefficiency During Peak Hours</u>: During peak hours, such as the start of the workday, it's difficult for a single staff to manage the screening process efficiently.

+  b.  <u>Human Resource Misallocation</u>: Adding more staff during peak hour will be a waste of human resource, because the peak hour usually doesn't last long.

+  c.  <u>Human Error in Temperature Reading</u>: Staffs often need to be trained to use scanners, which could lead to human errors in reading values.
 As a result, individuals with higher temperatures could be allowed to entry.

+- **_Social Problems_**:

-Additionally, the manual process is highly dependent on the presence and responsibility of the staff.
+  a.  <u>Dependence on Staff Accountability</u>: The manual process is highly dependent on the presence and responsibility of the staff.
 If supervisors are not watching, the scanning process might be skipped.

-Moreover, this manual approach can't prevent individuals from bypassing the screening process, which increases the risk to public health.
+  b.  <u> Risk of Screening Bypass</u>: There are always people who try to avoid the checks.
+The manual approach can't prevent them from bypassing the screening process, which increases the potential for risky entry.

+  c.  <u> Public Health Risks</u>: The inefficiency and unreliability of the current manual temperature screening process increase the risk of potential virus transmission, particularly in high-traffic areas, which could lead to serious consequences for public health.

 **(3).
 What Is the Benefit of Its Solution?**

+- **_Individual Benefits_**:

-Our smart entry system uses a contactless temperature sensor and a camera to monitor mask compliance, both connected to a Raspberry Pi, which controls the entire operation.
-This automation ensures that each individual is screened quickly and accurately without the risk of human error.
-By integrating the system with a gate system, it can also physically prevent entry for those who do not meet the necessary health conditions, such as having a high temperature or not wearing a mask.
-In this way, public health is ensured.
+  a. <u>Enhanced Screening Accuracy</u>: Our smart entry system uses a contactless temperature sensor and a camera to monitor mask compliance.
+No manual conduct is involved in the process, which reduces the possibility of human mistakes.

+  b. <u>Time Saving</u>: This automation ensures that each individual is screened quickly.
+By speeding up the screening process, waiting times can be reduced during peak hours.

-This automated system can be installed at multiple entry points, significantly increasing the speed and efficiency of the screening process, especially during peak hours.
-Moreover, the system frees staff from manual work, allowing them to focus on more meaningful tasks.
+  c. <u>Human Resource Efficiency</u>: By automating the temperature and mask compliance checks, the system frees staff from manual work, allowing them to focus on more meaningful tasks.

+  d.  <u>Physical Entry Control</u>: By integrating the system with a gate system, it can also physically prevent entry for those who do not meet the necessary health conditions, such as having a high temperature or not wearing a mask.

+- **_Social Benefits_**:

+  a. <u>Improved Public Health</u>: By ensuring that only individuals who meet the necessary health conditions are allowed to enter, the system reduces the spread of infectious diseases.
+This contributes to a safer environment in high-traffic areas like offices, airports and protects the community in the long run.

+  b. <u>Real-time Health Monitoring</u>: Our system has the ability to transmit real-time data to a central server.
+Health departments can monitor situation, analyse data, and respond promptly to potential cases.
+This data-driven approach ultimately will contribute to a healthier and safer public environment.

 **(4).
 What Is the Impact of the Solution?**